 The University of Victoria (UVic) is a leading public research university in Canada.
 The origin of the university dates back to 1903 when it was referred to as Victoria College.
 Popularly known as UVic, the university is situated in the city of Victoria, the capital of British Columbia.

-The university has specialized in eight areas of research that include culture and creativity, climate and energy, health and life sciences, data science and cyber-physical systems, ocean science and technology, global studies and social justice, mathematics, and computer science, and indigenous research.
+The university has specialized in eight areas of research that include culture and creativity, climate and energy, health and life sciences, data science and cyber-physical systems, ocean science and technology, global studies and social justice, mathematics and computer science, and indigenous research.
 Further, the university has partnered with the government, industries, and research organizations for research and development initiatives.
-The University of Victoria is on the mission to tackle world problems through technology and social development.
+Additionally, the University of Victoria is on a mission to tackle world problems through technology and social development.

 3. University of Waterloo (UWaterloo)